Inter professional learning

 We currently work with many different schools on campus, see below what we are doing in each school:

-Service user and carer involvement has been facilitated, in the School of Social Work, Care and Community, for many years by the SUCAG service user and advisory group.
+Service user and carer involvement has been facilitated, in the School of Social Work, Care and Community, for many years by the SUCAG Service User and Carer Advisory Group.
+SUCAG (Service User and Carer Advisory Group) is a small and friendly group of service users, carers and academics who raise awareness of social care issues throughout the School of Social Work, Care and Community.
 The group has regular meetings with academics to plan involvement across the School including the following programmes:

 Their aim is to provide a service user and carer perspective to social care education which challenges prejudices to enable change and improve practice.